osugrad86/Cybersecurity-BootCamp-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node, the jumpbox in this environment, and follow the steps below:
-- Copy the install-elk.yaml file to /etc/ansible.
+- Copy the install-elk.yaml file to /etc/ansible directory.
 - Update the ansible.cfg file to include the remote_user for the hosts you will be updating.
-The /etc/ansible/hosts file also need to update with the IP addresses of the Web VMs
+The /etc/ansible/hosts file also need to update with the IP addresses of the Web VMs.
+Additionally you will have independant configuration files to install Filebeats and Metricbeats.(ie. filebeats-config.yml, metricbeats-config.yml)
-- Run the playbook, and navigate to kibana web page to check that the installation worked as expected.
+- Run the playbook, and navigate to kibana web page, **http://<Elk-Server Public IP>:5601/app/kibana** to check that the installation worked as expected.

-- install-elk.yml copied to /etc/ansible on the control node, the jump box in this virtual environment
-- Changes are needed in both the Ansible.cfg and hosts files.
-Ansible.cfg needs the remote user name update for the VM's being update via Ansible.
-The /etc/hosts file needs updated with the IP Address of the web VM.
--
--   _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- http://<Elk-Server Public IP>:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._